LordOfStupidity/LordOfStupidity/README.md

 # 💫 About Me:
-A teenager who hasn't touched grass in 2 years
+A Teenager who hasn't touched grass in 2 years

 ## 🌐 Socials: